webpack/tapable/README.md

 any applyPluginsWaterfall(name: string, init: any, args: any...)
 ```

-Synchronous applies all registered handlers for `name`.
+Synchronously applies all registered handlers for `name`.
 The handler functions are called with the return value of the previous handler and all args.
 For the first handler `init` is used and the return value of the last handler is return by `applyPluginsWaterfall`

 ### applyPluginsAsync